christophermarek/Terra/devblog/(8) AI Design and planning + Refractor.md

 I need to look at some neglected issues in pathfinding.

+First thing I noticed is that I need to make more react components, the game console isnt even a component yet.

 ## AI design

 The ai system needs a more concrete design.
 I wanted to do a POC first, and now that I understand how it can be implemented I can design it properly.

 I think I need to design a behavior tree system and there will be general behaviors and animal specific behaviors.

+Scoring system too